ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/00-introduction.md

 2. Illustrate the use of asymptotic analysis in the context of simple operations that you might already be familiar with.
-In this way you can begin to see how asymptotic analysis works, without the complications that arise when analyzing more sophisticated algorithms and data structures.
+In this way you can begin to see how asymptotic analysis works, without the complications that arise when analysing more sophisticated algorithms and data structures.